 So the initiative does not necessarily mean that you are “better” or “winning”, it just means that one side is attacking and the other will need to defend.
 It is a temporary momentum, like an energy that can switch from one side to the other if not handled properly.
 The defender can try to take over the initiative by means of counter-attacks.

-The initiative means a lot in chess and both players start fighting for it since the opening.
+The initiative means a lot in chess and both players start fighting for it from the opening.
 Once the pieces are already developed it is the time to start creating threats until one side forces the other to adopt a defensive position.
-In order to take over the initiative, we must seek for active moves that create immediate threats.
+In order to take over the initiative, we must seek active moves that create immediate threats.

 Let’s start with some examples from my own practice where one side takes over the initiative and develops a quick attack to win the game: